Sylius/Sylius/docs/api/orders.rst

 .. note::

-    The value *21* was taken from previous responses, where we managed a cart.
+    The value *21* was taken from previous responses, where we managed the cart.
     Your value can be different.
-If you need more information about cart api please, check :doc:`this doc </api/carts>`
+If you need more information about Cart API please, check :doc:`this article </api/carts>`.

 Example Response
 ~~~~~~~~~~~~~~~~